 The Laser is a strict one design boat.
-All aspect of its design and construction are controlled by agreements between the licensed manufacturers, the International Laser Class Association ILCA and the International Sailing Federation ISAF.
+All aspect of its design and construction are controlled by agreements between the licensed manufacturers, the International Laser Class Association ILCA and World Sailing.

-The Laser Class is administered by the ILCA which is headquartered in Falmouth Cornwall UK.
+The Laser Class is administered by the ILCA which is headquartered in Austin, Texas, USA.
 The ILCA also manages the running of the many international Laser events.

 The Australian Laser Class Association ALCA co-ordinates the activities of the seven state based Laser districts in Australia.
 These activities include the running of the National Championship and National Masters Championship which are held annually at venues in each state in rotation.